theKush/uexio/INSTRUCTIONS.md

 Uexio utilizes the Django framework.

 ### Views
-Currently you can visit http://localhost:8000/admin (after you have started the server) to access the admin dashboard for the application.
+Currently you can visit http://localhost:5000/admin (after you have started the server) to access the admin dashboard for the application.
-Also, you can view the cart, single product page, and all products.
+You can visit the user side by visiting http://localhost:5000/

 ### Functionality
 In the admin panel you can create products, associate products with categories, create addtional categories, create url slugs, etc. You can also create users.